antonis-fav/RTES-Final-Assignement/README.md

 This is the final assignement for the course "Real time embedded systems".

-The final code inside the client.c is based on a client that connects to finnhub while using libwebsockets and created by a fellow colleague.
+The final code inside the client.c is based on a client that connects to finnhub while using libwebsockets and was created by a fellow colleague.
 You can find the source code of that client and extensive documentation regarding the installation of libwebsockets here https://github.com/GohanDGeo/lws-finnhub-client.

 That source code was modified in order to implement the basic ideas and mechanisms of this source code here: